frithjof/magento2-AutoRefreshCache/README.md

 Magento 2 module to automatically refresh cache using cron.
 For many shops you want to get changes to frontend as soon as possible and you are annoyed by clicking through cache refresh.

+If you like this and it helps you consider donating here https://paypal.me/frithjofdev

 Install

 **composer require gfe/autorefreshcache:dev-master**